Dichapetalum cymosum: Pathology

 In cattle, death by acute cardiac arrest is seen following drinking or some kind of exertion.
 Affected animals will show dyspnoea and arrhythmias before this.
 There may occasionally be neurological signs such as trembling, twitching and convulsions.
 Death occurs 4 to 24 hours after ingestion.
 In rare cases, an animal will survive the initial period only to drop dead months later of heart failure - so-called chronic gifblaar poisoning.
 On post-mortem, leaves may be found in the rumen, cyanosis may be seen, as well as signs of heart failure - congestion, haemorrhage, and myocardial necrosis (on histopathology).
 Diagnosis is based on these as well as the presence of gifblaar in the camp, particularly if signs of consumption are seen.
 Tests can be done for monofluoroacetate in rumen fluid, kidneys and liver.

 Treatment

+There are no confirmed therapeutic measures that have been developed for the prevention or treatment of gifblaar poisoning.
 Treatment often consists of helping animals to remain calm and rested.
 Animals are usually removed from the infected camp, but without exciting them.
 It is thought that withholding water for 48 hours can improve prognosis.
-There are no confirmed therapeutic measures that have been developed for the prevention or treatment of gifblaar poisoning.
 Removing all known plants from pastures may reduce risk of exposure.